 What is money, exactly?
 How does it work, and how is it supposed to work?
 It’s a question all of us have asked since we were handed our first dime.
 But the emergence of cryptocurrency and blockchain technology has pushed that question not just into the headlines, but into boardrooms and high government offices the world over.

 Since McGuffin’s work is tied so deeply to the financial services and technology sector, we wanted a deeper look at this new transactional realm.
-So we reached out to Dr. Lamont Black, Assistant Professor of Finance in the Driehaus College of Business at DePaul University, and asked him to share his expertise with us and our clients at a McGuffin Mornings event on August 8.
+So we reached out to Dr. Lamont Black, Assistant Professor of Finance in the Driehaus College of Business at DePaul University, and asked him to share his expertise with us and our clients at a McGuffin Mornings event.

 Our first takeaway from this illuminating discussion: Bitcoin and blockchain are not one-and-the-same.
 Bitcoin is, of course, an emerging currency but blockchain is the underlying but distinct technology that enables it to transfer value securely and accurately.
 Let’s start by looking at Bitcoin.